Engy-Elyamany/Task-Manager/README.md

  # 📝 Task Manager
 It's become a ritual for every programmer to build at least one to-do application in their career.This is my humble contribution to the tradition 🚀
 .However, i wanted to do something different . this is where i thought i would use bash scripting .
-It also comes with extra GUI for more fun and a user-friendly appearance 🍟
+It also has a simple GUI for more fun and a user-friendly experience

 ## 🌍 About